vineethsai/DigitalSecurityHub/README.md

 - DELETE: Allows the currently logged in vendor to delete all of their products

 **/products/<int:product_id>**
 - GET: Returns the information of a specific product.
+Reviews can be posted and internal links are available to add to cart, review, and (if authorized) edit the product.
 - POST: Adds the current product to a cart.
-- PATCH: Allows an authorized, logged in seller to edit the information of the specified product (as long as it is their product), takes json with title, description, price, stock, and active status
+- PATCH: Allows an authorized, logged in seller to edit the information of the specified product (as long as it is their product), takes json with title, description, price, stock, and active status.
+There is a form available for this.
 ```json
 {
   "title": "some title",